vyperlang/vyper/docs/vyper-by-example.rst

 .. _simple_auction:

-As an introductory example of a smart contract written in Viper, we will begin with a simple open auction contract.
-As we dive into the code, it is important to remember that all Viper syntax is valid Python3 syntax, however not all Python3 functionality is available in Viper.
+As an introductory example of a smart contract written in Vyper, we will begin with a simple open auction contract.
+As we dive into the code, it is important to remember that all Vyper syntax is valid Python3 syntax, however not all Python3 functionality is available in Vyper.

 In this contract, we will be looking at a simple open auction contract where participants can submit bids during a limited time period.
 When the auction